U.S. Route 222: Reading to Allentown

-US 222 enters Upper Macungie Township in Lehigh County, which is in the Lehigh Valley, and becomes two-lane undivided Hamilton Boulevard, passing through farmland with some businesses and coming to a roundabout with the southern terminus of PA 863, Schantz Road, and Farmington Road.
-The route gains a center left-turn lane and continues east through farm fields with some homes and businesses, heading to the south of an office park.
-Residential and commercial development along the road increases as it passes to the north of the community of Breinigsville.
-A bit further east, US 222 diverges from Hamilton Boulevard at a northbound exit and southbound entrance onto a four-lane divided expressway called the Frederick J. Jaindl Jr. Memorial Highway, immediately reaching a partial interchange with the PA 100 bypass of the community of Trexlertown.
-Here, Hamilton Boulevard continues east into Trexlertown, northbound US 222 merges with northbound PA 100, and southbound US 222 splits from southbound PA 100.
+US 222 enters Upper Macungie Township in Lehigh County, which is in the Lehigh Valley, and becomes Hamilton Boulevard, a five-lane road with a center left-turn lane that passes through farmland with some businesses and comes to a roundabout with the southern terminus of PA 863, Schantz Road, and Farmington Road.
+The route narrows to three lanes with a center left-turn lane and continues east through farm fields with some homes and businesses, heading to the south of an office park.
+Residential and commercial development along the road increases as it passes to the north of Breinigsville.
+A bit further east, US 222 diverges from Hamilton Boulevard at a northbound exit and southbound entrance onto a four-lane divided expressway called the Frederick J. Jaindl Jr. Memorial Highway, immediately reaching a partial interchange with the PA 100 bypass of Trexlertown, where Hamilton Boulevard continues east into Trexlertown, northbound US 222 merges with northbound PA 100, and southbound US 222 splits from southbound PA 100.
 All other connections between PA 100 and US 222 are provided by Hamilton Boulevard and Weilers Road.
 US 222 and PA 100 continue north concurrent along the expressway, passing near homes and intersecting Grim Road/Cetronia Road at-grade.
 The road curves northeast and runs between warehouses to the northwest and housing developments to the southeast.
 PA 100 splits from US 222 at a diamond interchange, at which point PA 100 continues north and Trexlertown Road heads south.
 US 222 continues past industrial areas and farmland, coming to a bridge over Norfolk Southern's C&F Secondary.
 The route bends east and runs past more farmland before heading near residential neighborhoods, crossing over Cetronia Road on a bridge before intersecting Grange Road/Mill Creek Road at-grade.

 US 222 crosses into Lower Macungie Township and curves to the east-northeast, passing north of a shopping center and intersecting North Krocks Road at an at-grade intersection with a northbound exit and entrance ramp for right turns and access to and from the shopping center.
-Past this, the route has a southbound exit to Brookside Road north of the community of Wescosville.
+Past this, the route has a southbound exit to Brookside Road north of Wescosville.
 The road comes to a bridge over the Pennsylvania Turnpike Northeast Extension (I-476) and runs between industrial development to the north and businesses to the south, reaching an intersection with Hamilton Boulevard and Cedarbrook Road/Kressler Road.
-Here, US 222 widens to six lanes and becomes Hamilton Boulevard again, heading east-northeast to the north of a park and ride lot before it comes to its northern terminus at a partial cloverleaf interchange with I-78/PA 309 in the community of Dorneyville.
-Past this interchange, Hamilton Boulevard continues as PA 222 towards the city of Allentown.
+Here, US 222 widens to six lanes and becomes Hamilton Boulevard again, heading east-northeast to the north of a park and ride lot before it comes to its northern terminus at a partial cloverleaf interchange with I-78/PA 309 in Dorneyville.
+Past this interchange, Hamilton Boulevard continues as PA 222 toward the city of Allentown.